thejellyfish/unsafe-email/README.md

 ### Return value

-Promise resolved with the email or rejected by a TypeError
+Promise resolved with the email or rejected if risky email